kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - [Streamlit | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Streamlit)]
 ***
 ### Cloud computing
 Cloud computing is a name which refers to cluster machines on the cloud.
 AWS, seems to be the most popular.
-Maybe if one has to choose, one would look  at the one allowing more free computing hrs.
+Maybe if one has to choose one while trying to learn something about it, one would look  at the one allowing more free computing hrs.
 - [[AWS (Amazon Web Services)](https://aws.amazon.com/?nc2=h_lg) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/AWS)]
 - Microsoft Azure
 - GCP (Google Cloud Platform)